Membrane Sweep: Benefits, Risks, and When to Call Your Doctor

 Can a Membrane Sweep Induce Labor in All Pregnancies?

 A membrane sweep can induce labor, but it doesn’t work for everyone.
-Its effectiveness varies based on individual circumstances, including gestational age and cervical readiness, so results may differ from one pregnancy to another.
+Its effectiveness depends on individual factors, including gestational age and cervical readiness, so results differ from one pregnancy to the next.

 How Soon After a Membrane Sweep Should I Expect Labor?